The Scholarship System

 Now, those numbers are NOT necessarily a reflection of the amount a household is expected to contribute to a student’s education.
 Instead, these numbers are a score.
 The lower the score, the more federal aid a student can typically receive.

 EFC 0 is the lowest and usually denotes that the expected family contribution is essentially $0.
-EFC 999,999 is the highest and generally means that a student will not have access to options like the Federal Pell Grant, though may be able to use federal student loans and/or work-study, depending on certain factors.
+EFC 999,999 is the highest and generally means that a student will not have access to options like the Federal Pell Grant, though may be able to use federal student loans and/or work-study, depending on certain other factors.

 How Does EFC Affect the FAFSA Award Letter?

 Once your student completes their FAFSA, that information (including their EFC code) is sent to the schools they select.
-Each college then uses that information to estimate how much your student will receive in federal aid and complete the remainder of their financial aid package with that factored into their offer.
+Each college then uses that information to estimate how much your student will receive in federal student aid, and complete the remainder of their financial aid package with that factored into their offer.

-Effectively, the EFC tells the college how much a student could potentially afford to contribute toward their education while also filling them in on how much the federal government is willing to provide.
+Effectively, the EFC tells the college how much a student could potentially afford to contribute toward their education while also filling them in on how much financial aid the federal government is willing to provide.
 Then, the school can compare those amounts to the cost of tuition, room and board, and similar expenses to determine if your student may qualify for additional institutional aid, such as grants or scholarships from the college.

 After they complete their calculations, your student will receive a financial aid and FAFSA award letter from the school that outlines what is available.
-Your student can then determine if that meets their needs and whether they want to accept and formally enroll in that college.
+Your student can then determine if that meets their financial needs and whether they want to accept and formally enroll in that college.

 However, not every school follows the EFC to the letter.
 Some provide educational options for students that don’t require them to use student loans, for example, even if they are eligible for them based on their FAFSA.
 You can read more about those schools here: Colleges That Meet 100% Financial Need Without Student Loans